heptarch/heptarch.github.io/projects.md

 It also explain why research groups in MAMAA and beyond have aggressively pivoted into generative AI.
-Transformers are interesting, but a solved problem from a fundamental science perspective; the rest is engineering, but very lucrative engineering.
+Transformers are interesting, but a solved problem from a fundamental science perspective; the rest is engineering, albeit very lucrative engineering.

 With a state-backed monopoly, this realpolitik didn't apply to Bell.